 Coconut Oil-Perfect for healing and calming.
-Anti fungal and antibacterial, it can help sooth and clear acne prone skin types and nourish dry skin.
+Anti fungal and antibacterial, it’s the perfect oil for salves.
 I love adding a tablespoon or 2 of coconut oil because it makes everything so much creamier!
 I don’t suggest using coconut oil on the skin.
 It isn’t the best moisturizer and could cause clogging.

 Beeswax Pastiles-Beeswax is used when you need to thicken up oils.
 It will not blend water and oil together.
 I have tried several times.
 Beeswax is very beneficial for the skin and acts as a protective barrier allowing essential oils, butters and carrier oils to penetrate the skin.
 Always buy pastiles so you can measure with ease.
 I suggest staying away from white pastiles because they most likely have been bleached.
 Yellow is way more antural!